ajanicij/when-rs/README.md

                                  set up the first time you run when-rs.
         --future <future>        How many days into the future the report extends. [default: 14] --now <now>              Pretend today is some other date.
+                                 For example, --now="2022 Jan 1" pretends that today is 2022 January 1.
         --past <past>            How many days into the past the report extends.
                                  Like the --future option, --past is interpreted as an offset relative to the present date, so normally you would want